 I have been a member of Weight Watchers for over 3 years now and have lost about 75 pounds.
 I am getting pretty close to my goal weight.
 For me, it was the most helpful thing.

 Points are determined by a calculation using the amount of fat, protein, fiber and carbs in the specific food.
 Foods that are high in sugar and fat have a higher point value.
 "Power Foods" such as low fat dairy or whole grains tend to have a lower value.
 All fresh fruit and most vegetables have a value of 0 points.
 The system calculates a daily point target based on your current weight and height.
 You are given weekly points to use as you like, for occasional treats or celebrations.
-You can also earn more points for activities such as walking, exercise classes, gardening, etc.

 Although they have lots of prepackaged snacks and meals, you don't have to buy any of them.
 They are just there for convenience.
 They also have recipes and meal plans if you need help deciding what to eat.
 Members are supposed to weigh in at a weekly meeting.
 The meetings are great for encouragement and ideas.